A woman is sitting at a desk with her hands raised in the air. curve

 Form 1099-NEC requires the payer’s and recipient’s name, contact information, taxpayer identification number (TIN), and an account number.
 The payer assigns an account number to identify the recipient in their system uniquely.

-The IRS issues some TINs like an employer identification number (EIN) and individual taxpayer identification number (ITIN) for resident aliens receiving Form 1099-NEC (and nonresident aliens) after they submit Form W-7.
+The IRS issues some TINs like an employer identification number (EIN) and individual taxpayer identification number (ITIN) for certain resident aliens without a Social Security number receiving Form 1099-NEC (and nonresident aliens) without a Social Security number after they submit Form W-7.
 The Social Security Administration issues the social security number (SSN) used as a TIN by an individual U.S. citizen.

 For security purposes, the 1099-NEC filer may present only the last digit of the TIN except on the IRS copy, which includes all TIN digits.